fofr/sam-and-paul.com/source/_posts/5-day-poon-hill-trek-nepal.md

 When the path zig-zags back there’s an occasional shop; exhausted, tired and feeling like we were almost there – we stopped at one to rest.
 “Half way”, Big D tells us.
 We couldn’t comprehend another 1,700 steps.
 We bought water and recouped, Sam looked like she might keel over – we dug into our rations, a good time for a Snickers bar.
 From hereon she’d climb without a bag.
 And onwards again.

+{% figure nepal-trek-ulleri-final-steps.jpg landscape %}
+The final steps up to Ulleri
+{% endfigure %}

 I feel like I could describe the climb in a similar way to the arduous journey Frodo takes in The Two Towers; but that could be an exaggeration.
-We didn’t find any giant spiders afterall.
+We didn’t find any giant spiders after all.
 Slowly, slowly, we climbed.
 The large Thai group we met at lunch walked with us, we’d pass them, they’d pass us; a friendly leapfrog at every rest point.
 Looking down the hill we could see the progress we’d made, now dizzyingly high above the river.
 At long last, a sign: “Welcome to Ulleri”.
 We were here.
 We’d made it.
 This stretch of stone steps was the hardest part of the 5 days, not least because our bags were too heavy.

+{% figure nepal-trek-welcome-to-ulleri.jpg landscape %}
+Welcome to Ulleri
+{% endfigure %}

 ### Time to rest

 Big D checked us into “Majestic Guest House & Restaurant”, room 19.
 A little wooden room looking out over the hill, we had our own European bathroom and sit-down toilet.
 We collapsed onto our beds; the mattress was comfy, the duvets warm.
 We didn’t bring sleeping bags – Big D said we could always ask for more sheets, he was right.

+{% figure nepal-trek-day-1-lodge.jpg landscape %}
+Room 19 in Majestic Guest House & Restaurant
+{% endfigure %}

 Around a log burner fire we ate dinner; veg fried noodles, hash brown potatoes and chicken fried rice; we devoured the carbs and I celebrated with an “Everest” beer, which I let Harri finish (1710Rs in total, 500Rs for the beer).
 An Argentine couple joined us, and Big D named all his favourite Argentinian footballers – Ronaldo and Pelé, he jested.